Geosciences, Pollution Prevention and Treatment

 Professional integration

-The graduates of the GPTP degree program have been monitored since its creation in 2004.
-Our surveys show a very good level of professional integration in design offices and local authorities specializing in a wide range of fields:
+The career paths of graduates from the GPTP bachelor's degree program have been tracked since its creation in 2004.
+Our surveys show very good professional integration in design offices and local authorities specializing in a wide range of fields:

 • waste and wastewater prevention and treatment